ganbuan/CyberNotebook/README.md

 + 192.168.0.0 - 192.168.255.255 (192.168/16)

 ### Networking Devices
-A <i>switch</i> is a device that aggregates multiple networking-capable devices using ethernet.
+A *switch* is a device that aggregates multiple networking-capable devices using ethernet.

-A <i>router</i> is a device that connects networks and pass data between them.
+A *router* is a device that connects networks and pass data between them.
 Routing involves creating a path between networks for data to be delivered.

 ### Routing Algorithms
 Routing algorithms are used by routers to figure out which appropriate links to send packets to.
 Some algorithms include:
-+ <i>Open Shortest Path First (OSPF)</i> - routers hare information about network topology and calculate the most efficient paths; routers exchange updates about the state of their connected links and networks
++ *Open Shortest Path First (OSPF)* - routers hare information about network topology and calculate the most efficient paths; routers exchange updates about the state of their connected links and networks
-+ <i>Enhanced Interior Gateway Routing Protocol (EIGRP)</i> - a Cisco proprietary protocol; routers share information about the networks they can reach and the bandwidth/delay costs associated with these routes
++ *Enhanced Interior Gateway Routing Protocol (EIGRP)* - a Cisco proprietary protocol; routers share information about the networks they can reach and the bandwidth/delay costs associated with these routes
-+ <i>Border Gateway Protocol (BGP)</i> - the primary protocol used on the Internet; allows different networks (e.g. ISPs) to exchange routing information and establish paths between the networks
++ *Border Gateway Protocol (BGP)* - the primary protocol used on the Internet; allows different networks (e.g. ISPs) to exchange routing information and establish paths between the networks
-+ <i>Routing Information Protocol</i> - often used in small networks; routers share information about networks they can reach and the number of hops required; each router builds a routing table
++ *Routing Information Protocol* - often used in small networks; routers share information about networks they can reach and the number of hops required; each router builds a routing table

 ### Subnets
-<i>Subnetting</i> is used to split the number of hosts that can fit in a network, represented by a number called the subnet mask (e.g. 255.255.255.0).
+*Subnetting* is used to split the number of hosts that can fit in a network, represented by a number called the subnet mask (e.g. 255.255.255.0).
 Subnets use IP addresses in three ways:
 + Identify the network address (i.e. 192.168.1.0)
 + Identify the host address (i.e. 192.168.1.100)
 + Identify the default gateway (i.e. 192.168.1.254)

 ### VLANs
-A <i>Virtual Local Area Network (VLAN)</i> allows specific devices within a network to be virtually split up.
+A *Virtual Local Area Network (VLAN)* allows specific devices within a network to be virtually split up.
 This sepration provides security by enforcing rules to determine how specific devices communicate with each other.

 ### ISO OSI Model
-The <i>Open Systems Interconnection (OSI) Model</i> provides a framework dictating how all networked devices send, receive, and interpret data.
+The *Open Systems Interconnection (OSI) Model* provides a framework dictating how all networked devices send, receive, and interpret data.
 This model consists of seven layers, wherein specific process take place, and pieces of information are added to the data.
 These layers are the following:

 | Layer # | Layer Name | Main Function | Example Protocols & Standards |
 | :-----: | :------: | :------: | :------: |